ThomasJannaud/appengine_python_skeleton/README.md

-Minimal skeleton for a Python server on Google App Engine
+Minimal skeleton for a Python server on Google App Engine ("GAE")

+GAE can run Flask servers.
+Most of this skeleton consists in a minimal Flask server for you to customize.
+Edit the webpages in the Templates/ folder and style them in the static/ folder.

 #Run locally
 git clone https://github.com/ThomasJannaud/appengine_python_skeleton.git